 The Commonwealth Bank fraud has resulted in 1200 financial planning customers being compensated $50 Million for the fraud so far.
 In the Four Corners program a whistle-blower told the senate inquiry “I suspect a broader review is just going to uncover there are a lot more, like, you know, tens of thousands of clients who are probably entitled to compensation, and it’s never been looked at.”
 If you have superannuation which we all do it is a must watch or read the transcript.
 (Click here to watch or read) The Commonwealth Bank has used some very grubby tactics to conceal the fraud and harass people who complain as can be seen in a letter to Michael Fraser.
 The letter is from CBA executive John Geurts, is mostly broad and generalised, has very little specific detail and can be accurately described as nothing more than rambling dribble from a fool trying to intimidate.
 (Click here to read more)

 Westpac made numerous multimillion dollar loans to Mario Girardo and were defrauded by him.
-At the time of Westpac making the loans Mario Girardo had no real assets, had three previous convictions for bank fraud and other frauds, was banned by ASIC from being a company director until 2007 and awaiting trail for kidnap and extortion which he was jailed for in 2011.
-Yet the Westpac kept on lending him money.
+At the time of Westpac making the loans Mario Girardo had no real assets, had three previous convictions for bank fraud and other frauds, was banned by ASIC from being a company director until 2007 and was awaiting trial for kidnap and extortion for which he was jailed for in 2011.
+Yet Westpac kept on lending him money.
 The bank did eventually have him declared bankrupt as he was not paying his loan repayments but has refused to make a complaint to the police for fraud even though internal emails show they know that fraud has taken place.

 In 2007 towards the end of Mario Girardo’s fraud spree Westpac put pressure on Patrick Hayes to do a joint deal with Mr Girardo to by a property.
 Mr Hayes did not know the background of Mr Girardo but the bank should have and highly likely did.
 The deal went bad as you would expect as Mr Girardo had no money and the bank instituted proceedings against both men.
 Mr Girardo was declared bankrupt and Mr Hayes is currently fighting in court as a self-represented litigant.